 There are no logs kept here, and the service handles privacy and security quite well.
 Still, you may want to pay attention to the 7-day refund policy as there are some conditions attached to it.
 Namely, it doesn't apply if you've used Bitcoin or Paymentwall to pay for the service, or if you have used more than 7GB of bandwidth, or connected more than 30 times.

-Ivacy offers three subscriptions that could use a bit more variety.
-Both yearly plans offer sizeable savings, with the 2-year plan being really cheap.
-The packages available are:
+Ivacy offers three subscriptions that could use a bit more variety, although they all have a 7-day money-back guarantee.
+The 2-year plan is really cheap, and the packages available are:

 - Download Ivacy here

 Number of servers: N/A | Server locations: 33 | IP addresses: N/A | Maximum devices supported: 5

 Hide.me has the smallest server selection of any VPN on this list, but makes up for it with great performance – in our tests, it actually increased download speeds by just a touch compared to our normal rates.